-The second doggie is Jilly, a collie springer cross who currently competes at grade 3.
+This is Jilly, a collie springer cross who currently competes at grade 3.
 I choose the lower height option for her as soon as it was available and now she competes as an intermediate dog.

-One of the dogs favourite places is the beach but they also love going where there are lovely green fields to run about in and play or up on the downs.
+One of the dogs' favourite places is the beach but they also love going where there are lovely green fields to run about in and play or up on the downs.

-Jilly has started learning some of the disciplines in Wag It Games.
+Jilly has learned some of the disciplines in Wag It Games.
 These are very varied and can be quite complex.
-We have just put in for our first video trial.
-This covers the shadow skills section.
+We have competed in several video trials which cover the shadow skills section.
 We have had to learn a series of complex moves with Jilly working on both sides of me (unlike obedience or rally.)
 It's quite different to anything we have in the UK and I will be setting up a Wag It Games section on the site.
 Jilly has been very successful in her trials and she loves the training.
-Sasha does a little Wag It Games as they are brilliant for older dogs.
+Sasha does a little Wag It Games at home as they are brilliant for older dogs.
 I believe working with your dogs like this is key to building up a great partnership.
 It's great fun and very varied.
 You will never ever be bored and neither will your dogs.
 Have fun.

 Just a little note at the end.
 Up until July 2018 I was hugely supported by my husband Bernie who was also on the committee of Cornwall Agility Club.
 Sadly he passed away in 2018 and we all miss him so much.
 Thank you Bernie.